-Giving consideration to the general fire safety arrangements within the building, and the tasks recommended as detailed within this report, it is assessed that this building presents a moderate risk.
-This is in the main due to the high volume of combustible items in the electrical cupboard, and within the common staircase.
+Giving consideration to the general fire safety arrangements within the building, and the tasks recommended as detailed within this report, it is assessed that this building presents a tolerable risk.

-This new version was created on 03/10/2023 and is not a review of the fire risk assessment.
+This new version was created on 12/10/2023 and is not a review of the fire risk assessment.
 This is purely an on-site audit carried out at the request of the client to ascertain the progress of any action carried out against previous tasks identified in previous versions of this fire risk assessment.